astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

     return file_content
 ```

-This `DbtDagParser` can now be called in an Airflow DAG to dynamically generate that dbt Model in Airflow:
+This `DbtDagParser` can now be called in an Airflow DAG to generate that dbt Model in Airflow:

 ```python
 #/airflow_project/dags/jaffle_shop.py